Tux/System-Info/SECURITY.md

 Report issues via email at: H.Merijn Brand <hmbrand@cpan.org>.

-This is the Security Policy for the Perl System::Info distribution.
+This is the Security Policy for System::Info.

 The latest version of the Security Policy can be found in the [git repository for System::Info](https://github.com/Tux/System-Info).